About Us

 Read Bio

-Colm has raced dinghies and keelboats successfully in Ireland, Europe, the U.S., the Caribbean and Australia where he has won club, regional and national championships.
-He is a three time winner of the Round Ireland Yacht Race and has won the Royal Yacht Squadron’s Britannia Cup on two occasions.
-He has also cruised extensively world-wide.
+Colm Barrington has an extensive background in both competitive sailing and international aviation.
+He has raced dinghies and keelboats successfully across Ireland, Europe, the United States, the Caribbean, and Australia, winning club, regional, and national championships.
+He is a three-time winner of the Round Ireland Yacht Race and has twice won the Royal Yacht Squadron’s Britannia Cup.
+He has also cruised extensively worldwide.

-Colm has been professionally involved in international aviation for many years.
-He is the Chief Executive of NYSE listed FLY Leasing Limited and former Chair of Aer Lingus plc.
+Professionally, Colm has held senior leadership roles in international aviation.
+He is Chief Executive of NYSE-listed FLY Leasing Limited and is the former Chair of Aer Lingus plc.

 Tom Roche - Director